≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Before accepting a patient assignment, the ANA wants you to ask yourself these types of questions (ANA, n.d.-b):

-Consider the following points (Nurse.org, 2022a; ANA, 2009):
+Consider the following points (ANA, 2009; Nurse.org, 2022):

 Although these are hard conversations, by refusing unsafe patient assignments, you are advocating for both yourself and your patients.
 When we stand up for ourselves, we are listening to our needs as well and working to keep our mental health in check.

-Maybe you have been on the fence for a while considering working in other areas of nursing.
+Maybe you have been on the fence for a while, considering working in other areas of nursing.
 You are not alone.
 Sometimes, this is a temporary feeling, like when you are having a good day or night shift, you are working alongside your favorite coworkers, and you genuinely feel like you made a good impact on the patients you took care of that shift.
 Then you realize you could never picture yourself working in another unit!
 Sometimes, this has been a feeling that keeps bubbling up inside you, but you just have not wanted to investigate other options.
 It is okay to consider other workplaces, organizations, units, specialties, and roles that might be better for your mental health!
 Maybe you are now working within your third specialty since graduation.
 It took a little while to find a job you love, and now you finally feel like this is where you belong.
-That is FANTASTIC!
-We all have somewhere we belong.
 We all have somewhere that aligns with our priorities, allows for a work/life balance that we are happy with, and is good for our physical, emotional, and mental well-being.
 Let’s go over some options you have to consider!

 Maybe you thrive in medical/surgical environments, but your current unit has an environment that feels toxic to you personally.
-Perhaps you are SO happy working in the NICU, but you now want to care for slightly lower acuity babies.
+Perhaps you are happy working in the NICU, but you now want to care for slightly lower acuity babies.
 Simply looking into another hospital system or organization is all you need to find a unit that might be a better fit for you.

 Many residency/internships are highly organized programs that are complete with 3-12 months spent with a preceptor, live lecture classes, certification classes, additional specialty training, evidence-based practice projects, and a formal completion/graduation.
 These thorough programs provide you with the tools and resources you need to learn about your new specialty and come out proficient and ready to practice at the bedside among your colleagues.
 These programs generally include pay during the whole program and a full-time position in the same unit upon completion.
 Several have a mentoring component so you can feel guided and supported throughout the program.
 These programs include residency/internships for NICU, PICU, pediatric cardiac intensive care, adult intensive care, adult cardiac intensive care, and psychiatric nursing.
 There are even many residencies available at the nurse practitioner level as well!

 There are so many virtual/work-from-home nursing opportunities out there!
 Working from home has benefits, like not having to commute, eating your lunch or dinner right in your kitchen, and allowing for a better work/life balance overall!
-While this list is not all-inclusive, here are some examples to consider (Nurse.org, 2023b):
+While this list is not all-inclusive, here are some examples to consider (Nurse.org, 2025):

 There are so many unique nursing positions in areas you might have never even thought about.
 To give you a bit of an idea of what else is out there, here is an exciting list of possible opportunities for nursing employment (Great Value Colleges, 2023):

 If you want additional ideas, try making a profile on LinkedIn.com, setting up an email notification for any jobs containing the word “nurse,” and see what you get emailed to you!
 New positions and workplaces that require nurses come up all the time!
-It is worth a little digging!

 The next time you are training a brand-new graduate nurse on their orientation or an experienced nurse who is new to your unit, try to remember again what it felt like being a student nurse, questioning anything and everything, and lacking the confidence that you once felt like you had.
 These new and newly transferred nurses are our future, and we must be part of the solution.
 We can bring them in, mentor them, provide them with advice and support, use our experience to guide them, and take them under our nurse’s wing.
 “Eating our young” needs to be a thing of the past.
 We have all been affected by some level of nurse-to-nurse bullying.
 Let’s keep working to change this narrative.
 Be the nurse you needed when you were a new nurse.
 What is best for each nursing workplace is an environment conducive to learning that welcomes questions and respects every nurse, both seasoned and novice.
 A safe, non-toxic workplace is good for every nurse’s mental health.